 Before you even step foot in the turkey woods, you must pattern your shotgun.
 You have to know your choke pattern at different yards with different loads to know how your shotgun will perform in the field.
 Here's everything you need to know about patterning your shotgun for maximum turkey hunting success.

 Why Patterning a Shotgun for Turkey Hunting Is Important

 In order to have success on a turkey hunt, you must pattern your shotgun.
 Arguably the most important step as a turkey hunter is to know the range and best pattern for killing a turkey.
 The goal for patterning is to be on target, so sit and use a rest to keep the shotgun steady.
 Determine a good pattern at 30 yards or 40 yards and know your shotgun’s range.

 Use a Rest When Patterning Your Shotgun

 Use a Turkey Head Target and Know Where to Aim for Patterning a Shotgun

 Use an anatomically correct turkey target to practice aiming where to shoot a turkey.
-Where the skin and feathers meet – or the wattle – is where you want to aim on a turkey.
+Where the skin and feathers meet – or the wattle – is where you want to aim at a turkey.
 Aim for 20 to 25 pellets in the wattle area.
 It is common for a 12-gauge shotgun with a full choke to put 25 pellets in the wattle area.
 One pellet in the brain or spine will take a turkey down, so the more you have there, the better.
 Take a second to explain to young hunters what you're looking for when you examine the pattern left on your target.
 The more involved you keep them, the better turkey hunter they will become.
 Use these turkey head targets to keep notes of how your shotgun set-up is working.

 Printable Turkey Head Targets Available for Download